 There are multiple ways to perform a brow lamination.
 You can use it to enhance the brows' natural shape or completely alter their shape.

 Normally, the beauty artist will apply the brow tint immediately after lamination.
-Beauty artists can choose to tint just the hairs or to use tints that also stain the skin.
-The latter option produces darker and more vibrant colors.
-Brow tints come in every color of the rainbow—you can use a shade that's close to the natural color of the brow or carefully bleach the brows and apply a more vibrant shade, such as blue or green.
+Beauty artists can choose to tint the brow hairs with Elleeplex Profusion or Belmacil Tints.
+Brow tints come in many colors of the rainbow—you can use a shade that's close to the natural color of the brow or carefully mix two colors or apply a more vibrant shade, such as blue or green.